-Sometimes, you might not need documents unrecognizable.
-Or if you don't have the need to watch your one-time large volume document purge, it may be more effective to utilize our off-site shredding.
-Either way, a certificate of destruction will be provided with your invoice.scheduled service contract and just need a one-time purge of old office or home records.
+Sometimes, you might not needscheduled service contract and just need a one-time purge of old office or home records.
 We can come to your place business or residence, transfer the contents of banker boxes into our rolling 65-Gallon Euro Cart and shred these documents on-site.
-At curb, our state-of-the-art shredding truck will make these
+At curb, our state-of-the-art shredding truck will make these documents unrecognizable.
+Or if you don't have the need to watch your one-time large-volume document purge, it may be more effective to utilize our off-site shredding.
+Either way, a certificate of destruction will be provided with your invoice.

-First, dumpster diving is considered legal in most states and dumpss are a prime place for identity thieves to find on their next victim.
+First, dumpster diving is considered legal in most states and dumpsters are a prime place for identity thieves to findon their next victim.
 Federal laws would make you liable.

 Second, recycled paper is often sold unshredded and can sit in holding areas indefinitely or even be transferred to another country.
 As a member of the National Association for Information Destruction (NAID®), we take your security and confidentiality seriously and follow their best practices guidelines.

-Our closed end process makes sure that your documents stay secure and you are welcome to watch us at any time.
+Our closed-end process makes sure that your documents stay secure and you are welcome to watch us at any time.
 Our drivers undergo a background and fingerprint check through the County Sheriff's Department and are tested for drug use.
-They are uniformed, bonded and can be identified by the Total Shredding ID Badge that each is required to wear.
+They are uniformed and bonded and can be identified by the Total Shredding ID Badge that each is required to wear.